pip-services/pip-services/README.md

 # <img src="https://github.com/pip-services/pip-services/blob/master/design/Logo.png" alt="Pip.Services Logo" style="max-width:30%"> <br/> cross-language and cross-platform microservices toolkit

-Pip.Services is a unique microservices toolkit that allows you to develop microservices in different languages using symmetric structure and patterns, make them interoperable with each other and run on variety of different platforms.
+Pip.Services is a unique microservices toolkit that allows you to develop microservices in different languages using symmetric structure and patterns, make them interoperable and run on variety of different platforms.

 With Pip.Services you can:
 - Speedup your microservice development by using prebuilt patterns and components
 - Use the toolkit by itself or easily mixed with other frameworks
-- Confidently high-quality production-grade microservices
+- Confidently build high-quality production-grade microservices
 - Develop interoperable microservices in .NET, Java, Node.js, Python, and Go (under development)
-- Run microservices on AWS, Azure, Go Cloud or on premises
+- Run microservices on AWS, Azure, Go Cloud or on-premises
 - Deploy microservices in Docker, Serverless, Service Fabric or in other containers.
-- Switching platforms and technologies without touching existing code
+- Switch platforms and technologies without touching existing code

 <!--
 To unleash that potential, microservices developed using Pip.Services toolkit often employ componentized design: